 W.2.3.
 Write narratives in which they recount a well-elaborated event or short sequence of events, include details to describe actions, thoughts, and feelings, use temporal words to signal event order, and provide a sense of closure.
-(W.2.3)
+(CCSS W.2.3 and W.3.3)

+CCR Anchor 4: Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience.

 W.2.4.
 Produce writing in which the development and organization are appropriate to task and purpose.
-(W.3.4)
+(CCSS W.3.4)